THARAGESHWARAN-SATHYAMOORTHY/Style_Quizz_App/Furture_Work.md

-Based on the provided documents, the "Style Quiz App – Problem Statement (Solution)" does not explicitly list future improvements.
-However, by analyzing the problem requirements and the implemented solution, several areas for future work can be identified.

 ### Future Improvements

 Here are potential enhancements that could be made to the Style Quiz App if more time were available, addressing the "Future improvements" deliverable requirement[cite: 282]: